CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 - _pvalue_: raw p-value
 - _padj_: A p-value adjusted for false discoveries.

+It's important to note here that the interaction term log2FoldChange is calculated with respect to the effect of treatment _in the reference level, KC_.
+So if a gene has a log2 fold change of 4 in KC exposed vs KC control, and the same gene has a log2 fold change of 0 in ER exposed vs ER control, then the interaction term log2 fold change will be -4.

 If we were interested in ranking the genes to look at, say, the top 20 most important, what would be the best factor?
 Log2 fold changes?
 Adjusted p-values?
 This is a tricky question.
 It turns out that both of these are not great because they are confounded with expression level.
-Genes with low expression can have extremely inflated fold changes, while genes with very high expression, but low fold changes, can have extremely low p-values.
+Genes with low expression can have unrealistically high fold change estimates (again because of low sample size), while genes with very high expression, but low fold changes, can have extremely low p-values.

 To deal with this, `DESeq2` provides a function for _shrinking_ the log2 fold changes.
 These shrunken log2 fold changes can be used to more robustly rank genes.
 Like the empirical Bayesian estimate of the dispersion parameter, this turns the log2 fold changes into a compromise between the signal in the data and a prior distribution that pulls them toward zero.
 If the signal in the data is weak, the log2 fold change is pulled toward zero, and the gene will be ranked lower.
 If the signal is strong, it resists the pull.
 This does not impact the p-values.